Thomas Massie: U.S. House of Representatives

-Elections

-2012
+2012 election

-Results of the primary by county.
-Red indicates a county won by Massie.
+2012 Republican primary results by county:

 In December 2011, Congressman Geoff Davis announced his decision to retire from his seat in Kentucky's 4th congressional district.
 Massie announced his candidacy on January 10, 2012.
-He was endorsed by Senator Paul and Texas Congressman Ron Paul.
-He was also endorsed by FreedomWorks, Club for Growth, Gun Owners of America, and Young Americans for Liberty.
+He was endorsed by Senator Rand Paul and Texas congressman Ron Paul.
+He was also endorsed by FreedomWorks, Club for Growth (which spent $500,000 on broadcast ads supporting him), Gun Owners of America, and Young Americans for Liberty.

-On May 22, 2012, Massie won the Republican nomination, beating his closest opponents, State Representative Alecia Webb-Edgington and Boone County Judge Executive Gary Moore, by a double-digit margin.
+On May 22, 2012, Massie won the Republican nomination, beating his closest opponents, state representative Alecia Webb-Edgington and Boone County judge-executive Gary Moore, by a double-digit margin.
 In his victory speech, Massie thanked "the Tea Party, the liberty movement, and grassroots Ronald Reagan Republicans".
 He faced Democratic nominee Bill Adkins in the general election, and was expected to win the election by a wide margin.
-Massie resigned as Lewis County Judge-Executive effective July 1, 2012, to focus on his campaign for Congress and allow an election to be immediately held in order to replace him.
-He was succeeded by Deputy Lewis County Judge-Executive John Patrick Collins, who was appointed temporarily by Governor Steve Beshear.
+Massie resigned as Lewis County judge-executive effective July 1, 2012, to focus on his campaign for Congress and allow an election to be immediately held in order to replace him.
+He was succeeded by Lewis County deputy judge-executive John Patrick Collins, who was appointed temporarily by Governor Steve Beshear.
 On July 31, 2012, Congressman Geoff Davis resigned from office, citing a family health issue for his abrupt departure.
-On August 1, 2012, the Republican Party committee for Kentucky's 4th Congressional district voted unanimously to endorse Massie as the party's nominee once a special election was called.
+On August 1, 2012, the Republican Party committee for Kentucky's 4th congressional district voted unanimously to endorse Massie as the party's nominee once a special election was called.
 Beshear called a special election to take place on the same day as the general election, November 6.
-This meant Massie ran in two separate elections on the same day – a special election for the right to serve the final two months of Davis's fourth term (within the lines that had been drawn after the 2000 Census), and a regular election for a full two-year term (within the lines that had been drawn for the 2010 census).
+This meant Massie ran in two separate elections on the same day – a special election for the right to serve the final two months of Davis's fourth term (within the lines that had been drawn after the 2000 census), and a regular election for a full two-year term (within the lines that had been drawn for the 2010 census).
 On November 6, Massie won both elections by a wide margin.